mearns/isomorphic-page-renderer/README.md

     *   `initialState`: The initial state of the store, after `dispatchSetupEvents` settles, as an object.
         This is for convenience so you can include state-content directly in your rendered content outside of the `pageComponent`, in case that's useful.
+    *   `containerElementId`: The ID that should be used for the container element into which the `pageContent` should be placed.
+This ID is important because the `clientMain` method will rely on this to find the element into which it should render the `pageComponent`.
+    *   `initialStateElementId`: The ID of the element into which the initial state has been embedded.
+        Your `render` function probably doesn't actually need this, since it is already included in the `embeddableState`.

+#### `::getCurrentState({[dispatchSetupEvents]}) -> Promise<Object>`

+Invoked to support an API endpoint that returns the current state as determined by the server.
+For example, your client-side script (the one that invokes `::clientMain`) might setup an AJAX poll of this API endpoint and use the response to update the client-side state store.

+Returns a Promise that will fulfill with state of the initialized store.

+*   `dispatchSetupEvents(dispatch) -> Promise<*>`: Just like the argument to `getInitialHtml`, this is a function which will be invoked to setup the state store.

+#### `::clientMain({[dispatchClientSetupEvents]}) -> Promise<StateStore>`

+Invoked from your client side script to take over rendering of the page on the client side.
+This will load the initial state that should be embedded in the page (as specified by the `initialStateElementId`) and use it to initialize a client-side state store, then render the `pageComponent` into the container specified by `containerElementId`, replacing the server-side static rendering.

+Returns a Promise that fulfills after the client-side rendering is completed with the initialized client-side state store (and _after_ the provided `dispatchClientSetupEvents` function settles), in case you need to do anything else with it.

+*   `dispatchClientSetupEvents(dispatch) -> Promise<*>`: Similar to the `dispatchSetupEvents` argument to `::getCurrentState` and `::getInitialHtml`, this is a function that will be invoked with a dispatch function for the state store in order to do any additional setup of the state that is specific to the client.

+    This is useful if you want to set some state flag to indicate that you're rendering on the client.
+For instance, you may choose not to render some interactive content on the server side, or render them using traditional HTML forms, to support users who do not have JavaScript.
+For users who do support JavaScript, this function will be invoked to set the "on-client" flag in the state and the client-side rendering can replace these with more dynamic controls, such as forms that submit via AJAX.

+    Note that this function won't be invoked until _after_ the component is rendered with the initial state loaded from the page.
+This should ensure that the initial client-side is identical to the server-side rendering, which is considered a best practice for isomorphic rendering.
+However, any actions dispatched by this function that lead to a change in the state store should lead to your component being re-rendered through the react-redux connection.

+    This is an async-safe function, so it can return synchronously or return a thenable if there are any actions that we need to wait for.
+The Promise returned by the `clientMain` method won't settle until the returned thenable settles.